DatabaseCleaner/database_cleaner-active_record/README.md

 * `:reset_ids` - Only valid for deletion strategy, when set to `true` resets ids to 1 after each table is cleaned.

+* `:restrict` - Only valid for truncation strategy, when set to `true` it uses RESTRICT, otherwise it uses CASCADE.
+By default it uses CASCADE.

 ## Adapter configuration options

 `#db` defaults to the default ActiveRecord database, but can be specified manually in a few ways: